 Skip to main content Link Menu Expand (external link) Document Search Copy Copied

-Use as CAP Outbox
+CAP Outbox

 The event-queue can be used to replace the CAP outbox solution to achieve a unified and streamlined architecture for asynchronous processing.
 If this feature is activated, the event-queue replaces the outbox implementation of CAP with its own implementation during the bootstrap process.
 This allows leveraging the features of the event-queue, such as transaction modes, load balancing, and others, with outboxed CDS services.